|

 ...ONE OF THE GREATEST GODS OF EGYPT, THE SUN OF GOD RA, WHO HAD BEEN CONTINUOUSLY WORSHIPED FROM THE EARLIEST TIMES OF THAT COUNTRY'S KNOWN HISTORY. ...
 EVERY EGYPTIAN KING CONSIDERED HIMSELF AS A "SON OF RA," AND CARRIED THIS EXPRESSION IN HIS TITULARY.
 WHEN AMEN OF THEBES BECAME CHIEF GOD OF EGYPT DURING THE EIGHTEENTH DYNASTY, THE POWER OF THE SUN-GOD RA WAS RECOGNIZED AS SO GREAT THAT A COMPROMISE WAS MADE BY COMBINING AMEN AND RA TO MAKE ONE GOD --AMEN-RA.
 A FEW YEARS AFTER THE EXODUS, WHEN IKHNATON INTRODUCED A SHORT-LIVED MONOTHEISM, THE ONLY GOD RETAINED WAS ATON, THE SUN DISK.

-To claim that Egypt was an apt representation of atheism is thoroughly refuted by the Bible, Ellen White's writings, and SDA publications which show the Egyptians were a highly religious people.
+To claim that Egypt was an apt representation of atheism is thoroughly refuted by the Bible, archaeology, Ellen White's writings, and other SDA publications.
+All available evidence shows the Egyptians were a highly religious people.
 There is no method or formula that can be used to equate Egypt with atheism in the slightest.
 To say that Egypt represents atheism is pure fiction.

 5. Does the resurrection of the witnesses refer to events in the 1800s?